joeloskarsson/tgnn4i/README.md

   <img src="model_illustration.png"/>
 </p>

-This repository contains the code for our paper [*Temporal Graph Neural Networks for Irregular Data*](https://arxiv.org/abs/2302.08415), to appear at AISTATS 2023.
+This repository contains the code for our paper [*Temporal Graph Neural Networks for Irregular Data*](https://proceedings.mlr.press/v206/oskarsson23a.html), published at AISTATS 2023.

 If you find our work useful, please cite:
 ```